Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 These easy chickpea pumpkin blodies should be your go-to fall snack.
 They are THAT good.

-Since it is officially fall, it’s totally acceptable to start incorporating pumpkin into everything – pumpkin sweet potato soup, chicken pumpkin chili, pumpkin seed granola, pumpkin baked oats.
+Since it is officially fall, it’s acceptable to start incorporating pumpkin into everything – pumpkin sweet potato soup, chicken pumpkin chili, pumpkin seed granola, pumpkin baked oats.

 And the newest staple are these delicious chickpea pumpkin blondies, made with the secret ingredient: chickpeas.

-But you’ll want these healthy pumpkin blondies on your “must make” list because they’re so tasty, fudgey, and soft.
+But youโ€™ll want these healthy pumpkin blondies on your โ€œmust makeโ€ list because they’re so tasty, fudgey, and soft.

-Gluten free pumpkin blondies are a twist on my popular nut free protein bars.
+Gluten free vegan pumpkin bars are a twist on my popular nut free protein bars.
+Just make sure to use certified gluten free oats!

-Why We Love Healthy Pumpkin Blondies
+Why You’ll Love Vegan Pumpkin Blondies

-• One Bowl.
-In the spirit of quick and easy (my two favorite qualities), you just need ONE BOWL for this recipe.
-Even better, if you’re using a high speed blender or food processor, you can skip the bowl and transfer directly to the baking pan.
+• One Bowl – In the spirit of quick and easy (my two favorite qualities), you just need ONE BOWL for this recipe.
+Even better, if youโ€™re using a high speed blender or food processor, you can skip the bowl and transfer directly to the baking pan.
+An easy meal prep snack for the week!

-• Satisfying and Healthy – These pumpkin bars are full of satiating protein and fiber, thanks to the oats, nut butter, pumpkin puree and chickpeas.
+• Satisfying and Healthy โ€“ These pumpkin chickpea blondies are full of satiating protein and fiber, thanks to the oats, nut butter, pumpkin puree and chickpeas.
 This is a big win when serving to kids, to prevent incessant snacks.
-This is a great bean recipe for toddlers, to reap all of the nutritional benefit of pulses!
+This is a great bean recipe for toddlers, to reap all of the nutritional benefit of pulses, and hence great recipe for constipation in toddlers.

 Freshly baked healthy pumpkin oat bars with a bite taken out on parchment paper